ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/settleauct.a.experimental.md

 `executer` can be any account including the auction creator and the bidder.
 No additional payment is taken from the `exectuer` account.

-If the auction does not contain any bidder, then the auction will be simply erased from the `auction.a` table.
+If the auction does not contain any bidder the action will fail.
+To remove an expired auction without any bids the `cancelauct.a` action should be used instead.

 If `promoter_id` was set by the highest bidder, the account will be added to resale shares list and will have the payment distributed accordingly.
 If not promoter is specified then default promoter will be used specified by Ultra in `saleshrlmcfg` table under a scope of `1` in `default_promoter`.